MindsHub/insigno_frontend/README.md

 ## TODOs

-- [ ] Optimize performance of map when there are many markers to display
+- [x] Optimize performance of map when there are many markers to display
+- [ ] Improve error handling

 ## Flutter getting started